Liquid Fish Fertilizer – For Whole Food Nutrition

-But to get much more benefit, you should ferment it further so the nutrients will be more available for plants.
+But to get more benefit, you can ferment it further so the nutrients will be more available for plants.

-Then add 1 teaspoon of sugar or dextrose per cup of fish/water to give the microbes an energy source.
+Then, add 1 teaspoon of sugar per cup of fish-water to give the microbes an energy source.

-Put the whole mixture into a container with a lid or towel over the top, but don’t tighten the lid because there will be gases produced that would cause the container to explode.
-So just leave the lid slightly off, or use a carboy that allows gases to escape without oxygen getting in.
+Put the whole mixture into a container with a lid or towel over the top, but don’t tighten the lid because there will be gases produced that could cause the container to explode.

-After a month or two, the horrible smell will be gone, which means the fish has been consumed by the microbes and your fish fertilizer is extra special and ready to go.
+After a month, the smell will have decreased in intensity, which means the fish has been consumed by the microbes and your fish fertilizer is extra special and ready to go.

 Finding A Quality Liquid Fish Fertilizer